diegovalle/hoyodesmog/README.md

 1-25,30,40,50 * * * * /var/www/hoyodesmog.diegovalle.net/R/run-heatmap.sh >> /var/www/hoyodesmog.diegovalle.net/R/log-heatmap.txt
 ```

+If you have a sendgrid account you can set the EMAIL_ADDRESS,
+SENDGRID_USER and SENDGRID_PASS to have the program send you and email
+when 140 IMECAS are reached

+#License

 The template used by the website is not free software.

 License: pixelarity.com/license